 Journey into The Past

-An introduction to the American Indian people Omaha, Ponca, Iowa and their way of life in southeastern South Dakota.
-There were large village and trade sites in what is now South Dakota.
-They were farmers as well as hunters.
-Artifacts, samples trade items, replicas of a dog travois, tools and pottery used are discussed and exhibited.
+Boyd introduces audiences to the American Indian people who made their homes in southeastern South Dakota – Omaha, Ponca, Ioway – and discusses their traditional way of life.
+Artifacts, sample trade items, replicas of a dog travois, tools and pottery are discussed and exhibited.

 Discovering Dakota: A Look at the People of this Land Through Art & Artifact